WilliamAnimate/MinimalFox/README.md

 # A minimalist's Firefox.

-MinimalFox removes most of the clutter in your titlebar, including tabs.
+MinimalFox removes most of the clutter in your toolbar, even tabs.

 ## Table of contents